Our last 2018 course is filling up.

 UPDATE.
 On 7th August we updated the programme.

 Are you looking for a gift that's a little different?

 How about an Intro to Walling Gift Voucher?
-We will have 2 more training weekends this season (the recipient can choose their weekend).
+We will have 1 more training weekend this season and 3 next year (the recipient can choose their weekend).